 However, just like anything else, the user must take the time to learn the instrument.

 The keys have been a point of complaints as well.
 Regular piano players or even players that use keyboards with weighted keys have a hard time switching over to this controller, because the keys aren’t weighted.
 So that may be a con to you.

 It seems like Novation has an intermittent quality control issue because every now and then, and a customer receives a bad one.

 These problems are going to happen with every company, but it still is frustrating when it happens to you.

 Luckily, Novation has a great customer service to help anyone with any issues.

-Our List of 5 best midi keyboard controllers on a market in 2019
+Our list of the 5 best MIDI keyboard controllers on a market in 2020: